What are the best Universities in the UK

 What are the best Universities in the UK?

-Many organisations, both local to the United Kingdom and international, rank Universities based on a number of criteria, including course satisfaction, student-teacher ratios, and the added value for each student, among a multitude of other important factors.
-The Guardian is one influential organisation that performs these rankings, as is The Times and The Complete University Guide.
+Many influential organisations, both within the United Kingdom and internationally, evaluate and rank Universities based on a range of criteria.
+These factors typically include course satisfaction, student-to-staff ratios, graduate prospects, and the overall added value provided to each student, among other important measures.
+Prominent ranking bodies such as The Guardian, The Times Higher Education, and The Complete University Guide all publish respected tables.

 Oxbridge